 Guide

-Adult Osgood-Schlatter Disease is a real thing, most commonly coming back after being left untreated as a child.
-Luckily there is a lot you can do to relieve your knee pain
+Adult Osgood-Schlatter Disease can be an ongoing source of pain and restriction, Luckily there is a lot you can do to relieve your knee pain!

 Osgood-Schlatter disease (OSD, sometimes just called Osgood Schlatters) is commonly considered a condition that affects adolescents and children during their growth spurts.
 However, in some cases, it can persist or come back in adulthood.
 Here’s what you need to know about Osgood-Schlatter disease in adults.